ARTHUR GOLDSTUCK: Travel is back, but the rules have changed

-Zimbabwe secure their first Super 12 win at the Twenty20 World Cup

-International travel has never before seen the extent of the crash or the scale of the recovery that resulted from the Covid-19 pandemic and its aftermath.

 The numbers are astonishing.
-The UN agency World Tourism Organization reports a billion fewer international tourist arrivals in 2021, and a loss of $1-trillion (R18-trillion) in total export revenues from international tourism...
+The World Travel Organisation, a UN agency, reports a billion fewer international tourist arrivals in 2021, and a loss of $1-trillion (R18-trillion) in total export revenues from international tourism...

 A subscription helps you enjoy the best of our business content every day along with benefits such as articles from our international business news partners; ProfileData financial data; and digital access to the Sunday Times and TimesLive Premium.